LukeBurbank/Cpi-NQ-Reaction-Analysis/README.md

 - Did larger CPI surprises create larger moves?
 - Did reactions continue or reverse after the initial move?

-The findings show that CPI reactions were not random.
+The findings suggest that CPI reactions often followed identifiable short-term behavioral patterns rather than completely random price movement.
 In many cases, the initial move contained meaningful information about the rest of the session.

 ## Data & Methodology